Electrolyte Replacement Drink—Say Goodbye to Gatorade

 This DIY recipe is simple, refreshing, whole foods based, and has options to fit all preferences.
 And… it has a better balance of electrolytes, sugars, and other minerals after running it by my sports nutrition mentors.

-Makes 1 quart (for all day you may need a gallon of this plus additional water multiply by 4)
+Makes 1 quart (for all day you may need a gallon of this plus additional water at ½ your weight in pounds = total ounces fluids needed)

-¼ cup fresh-squeezed lemon juice, seeds removed (provides ~70mg potassium)
+• ¼ cup fresh-squeezed lemon juice, seeds removed, bottled not from concentrate works also as a second resort (provides ~70mg potassium)

-¼ cup fresh-squeezed lime juice, seeds removed (provides ~70mg potassium)
+• ¼ cup fresh-squeezed lime juice, seeds removed, bottled not from concentrate works also as a second resort (provides ~70mg potassium)

-⅛-¼ cup dark maple syrup (¼ cup provides 54g sucrose—during long exercise you need to replenish—and ~164mg potassium plus a goodly compliment of other trace minerals, use less if too sweet or not participating in long-duration exercise)
+• ⅛-¼ cup dark maple syrup (¼ cup provides 54g sucrose—during long exercise you need to replenish carbs and minerals—and ~164mg potassium plus a goodly compliment of other trace minerals, use lower end—¼ cup—if too sweet or not participating in long-duration exercise)

-½-1 Tablespoons Epsom salts (Optional—most of us are magnesium deficient—magnesium helps balance blood sugar, improves heart function, muscle strength, nerve conduction, detoxification, bowel movements, more… however, it is bitter.
-Find your balance—¼-⅓ teaspoon per glass provides the recommended 300-400mg magnesium).
+• ½-1 Tablespoons Epsom salts (Optional—most of us are magnesium deficient—magnesium helps balance blood sugar, improves heart function, muscle strength, nerve conduction, detoxification, bowel movements, more… however, it is bitter.
+Find your balance—½ teaspoon per quart provides the recommended 300-400mg magnesium per cup)

 Your body can burn fat or carbohydrates and should be able to utilize both.
 If you ask it to use protein for fuel, your muscles will sag and weaken.